saltastroops/nir-simulator/documentation/docs/simulator-physics.md

 $$
 \epsilon_{\rm atm}(\lambda) = 10^{-0.4\kappa(\lambda)\sec z}
 $$
-The extinction coefficient $\kappa$ is provided by means of a csv file.
+The extinction coefficient $\kappa$ is provided by means of a csv file, which is based on a sky transmission spectrum taken at Mauna Kea.

-### Background
+### Sky background

-The background is read from a file.
-Currently solar and lunar properties are not taken into consideration.
+The sky background is read from a file, and it is based on a sky emission spectrum from Mauna Kea.
+Currently, solar and lunar properties are not taken into consideration.

 ## Propagation through the telescope